Cluster randomized trials designed to support generalizable inferences: Estimation under the semiparametric model where the sampling probability and the probability of treatment are known

-\paragraph{Expectation of the average potential outcome in the non-randomized subset of the target population:} In a technical report, it has been shown that the influence function of $\phi(a)$ under a non-parametric model for the law of the observed data is
+\paragraph{Expectation of the average potential outcome in the non-randomized subset of the target population:} The influence function of $\phi(a)$ \cite{dahabreh2022clusterefficiency} under a non-parametric model for the law of the observed data is

 where $\pi_{p_0} = \Pr_{p_0}[S = 0]$.

 Now consider a semiparametric model with $\Pr[S = 1 | X, \boldsymbol{W}]$ known.
 To obtain the efficient influence function under this semiparametric model, we need to project $\mathit{\Psi}^1_{p_0}(a)$ to the tangent space of this semiparametric model.
 Using Theorems 4.3 and 4.5 of \textcite{tsiatis2007} and standard iterated expectation arguments, we find that the efficient influence function under this semiparametric model is